clock menu more-arrow no yes mobile

 “Let’s encourage them with open arms of understanding and the freedom to grow, and celebrate those who have shown support, regardless of their level of commitment, to encourage more athletes to do the same whether to be LGBTQ+, closeted, or allies.
 We can encourage our athletes to do more but it only seems fair to acknowledge how far the world of male professional sports has come.”

-Russell is one of 16 current or former NFL players to come out publicly as gay or bi.
+Russell is one of 16 active or former NFL players to come out publicly as gay or bi.
 That number is more than the other four Big Five American men’s pro sports leagues combined.
 Despite that fact, Outsports readers perceive the NFL to be the most inhospitable to LGBT people.

 All of this is in addition to Roger Goodell — the NFL commissioner and the most powerful person in American sports — who has for 10 years talked publicly many times about his support for the LGBT community, including his gay brother.